 ( segregated cycling facilities in Utrecht, Netherlands )

--the wearing of helmets is neither compulsory nor widely practised.
+-the wearing of helmets is neither compulsory nor widely practiced.

 A typical covered shopping street in Japan.